-2) Chian Tat Ah Teck (also called Tommy Ah Teck) - Non-Executive Director
+2) Chian Tat Ah Teck (also called Tommy Ah Teck) - Executive Chairman(appointed as from April 2020)

 Tommy holds a BSc (Hons) Engineering from University of Westminster and an MPhil in Mechanical Engineering from Loughborough University of Technology.
 He worked as a Trainee Accountant with Griffin & Partners, Chartered Accountants in London, UK.
-He occupied the post of Managing Director of Gamma from 1987 to January 2011.
-He was appointed Group CEO in February 2011.
-Since July 2015, he is no longer an Executive Director, and is a member of the Board in a Non- Executive capacity.
+He occupied the post of Managing Director of Gamma Civic Ltd from 1987 to January 2011, Group CEO in February 2011 . and Executive Chairman of the Gamma Group since April 2020.